onagre-launcher/onagre/README.md

 Onagre will look for a theme file in `$XDG_CONFIG_DIR/onagre/theme.scss` and will fall back to the default theme if none is found or if your theme contains syntax errors.
 To ensure your theme is correctly formatted run `onagre` from the terminal.

-⚠ Until the theming API is stabilized you can take a look at [the examples](docs/config.example-ugly.scss)
+For a detailed guide refer to [wiki -> theming](https://github.com/oknozor/onagre/wiki/Theming) , or take a look at the [theme examples directory](docs/theme_examples).

 ## Galerie